Types of Astrophotography

 Astrophotography simply put is showing the world via image and photo, what an individual would see through a telescope.
 There are different types of astrophotography, which vary in level of difficulty, and can also be impacted by the quality of the camera equipment.
 All of the types are fun, and can be achieved with a digital camera, a more advance camera system or even as simple as a smart phone.
-The different types of astrophotography is simple night sky astrophotography, piggyback astrophotography, prime focus astrophotography, afocal astrophotography, and finally eyepiece projection astrophotography.
+The different types of astrophotography are simple night sky astrophotography, piggyback astrophotography, prime focus astrophotography, afocal astrophotography, and finally eyepiece projection astrophotography.
 Within these types of photography lay the category of the subject of the image and photo, which are deep space, solar system, wide field, and time lapse.
 Each type is suited for specific occurrences, for example simple night sky astrophotography is best for star constellations whereas afocal is better for bright planets or the sun or moon.
 Each type requires different equipment like varying lens, or zoom lens, or different camera kits or telescopes.

 Of course to capture the most dynamic image and photo, an individual needs the proper tools.
 For observing astrophotography a cellphone, mirror, sky gazing almanac, flashlight, and filter will be useful.
 In regards to actually parking in astrophotography a tripod, mount, telescope, digital camera, long lens, zoom lens, extension cord, and extra batteries will be useful.
 Ideally an individual would want a full framed sensor digital camera for maximum ability and photo quality.
 Tripod are extremely important as well, as they serve for a steady base for the digital camera during time lapse or different exposure image and photo attempts.
 Some even use IP camera systems to transmit video over the web and broadcast on YouTube Live.

 When trying to shoot galaxies, or start constellations or planets, it is almost going to be dark, with low light, as they objects are mostly visible at night.
 The best way to work around the low light is to find your framing, and to focus the image.
 Firstly utilize self-timers or remotes to access the shutter button, because just touching the shutter button can cause a vibration which will impact the image and photo.
 As far as framing the shot, it may take some time to find the perfect location, utilize the CCD imaging for a few test runs and reposition yourself accordingly for optimal image and photo composition.
 A good trick for focusing the images is shooting in live view, or focusing the camera in day time so that the digital camera is already focused for the low light of the shoot.